Multimode magnon-phonon cavity driven by symmetry-locked strain fields

 In addition, more phonon modes are present as a result of the reduced dissipation rate of phonons at low temperature.
 The periodic spacing of the phonon frequencies indicates that they are standing wave modes.
-Remarkably, all of them hybridize with the three magnon bands, forming an array of anticrossing gaps in the $f-H$ heatmap.
-Figure~\ref{80K}(b) shows a magnified view of the anticrossing gaps enclosed in the white box in Fig.~\ref{80K}(a).
-The coupling strength decays from the left magnon band to the right one.
-We extract cooperativity values of these magnon polarons as shown in Fig.~\ref{80K}(c), and find that they span from 1.9 to 13.3, which resemble the characteristics of a hybrid magnon-phonon cavity in the multimode strong-coupling regime.
+Remarkably, all of them hybridize with the three magnon bands, forming a matrix of avoided crossings in the $f-H$ space.
+Figure~\ref{80K}(b) shows a magnified view of the avoided crossings enclosed in the white box in Fig.~\ref{80K}(a).
+We extract cooperativity values of these magnon polarons as shown in Fig.~\ref{80K}(c), and find that they span from 1.12 to 5.91.
+The matrix of avoided crossings resemble the characteristics of a hybrid magnon-phonon cavity in the multimode strong-coupling regime, which enables information to be encoded in and read out via frequency and magnetic field control.

-To validate our experimental results, we develop an analytical model based on dynamic magnetoelastic boundary conditions~\cite{PhysRevB.104.014403}.
-In particular, we incorporate the effects of epitaxial strain, which was not previously considered in similar phonon cavity models.
+To substantiate our experimental results, we develop an analytical model based on dynamic magnetoelastic boundary conditions~\cite{PhysRevB.104.014403}.
+In particular, we incorporate the effects of interfacial strain, which was not previously considered in similar phonon cavity models.
 We consider the LSMO/STO heterostructure as a 1D system where physical quantities only vary along the $z$ axis.
 The equation of motion that describes the mechanical displacement $u_{i} (z,t)$ and magnetization oscillation $m_{i} (z,t)$ ($i=x,y,z$) can be written as:

 where $\rho$ and $\beta$ are the mass density and the viscous elastic damping coefficient; $c_{11}$ and $c_{44}$ are the elastic stiffness constants; and $B_1$ and $B_2$ are the magnetoelastic coupling coefficients (see detailed formalism in Sec.
-6 of the Supplemental Materials ~\cite{sm}).
+7 of the Supplemental Materials).

 In the dynamical regime, we define mechanical displacement as $u_{i} (z,t) = u_{i}^{0}+\Delta u_{i}(z,t)$ and magnetization oscillation in the form of plane wave perturbation $\textbf{m} =\textbf{m}^0+\Delta \textbf{m}(t)=(m_{x}^{0}+\Delta m_{x}^{0}e^{-\rm{i}\omega t}, \Delta m_{y}^{0}e^{-\rm{i}\omega t}, \Delta m_{z}^{0}e^{-\rm{i}\omega t})$, where $\textbf{m}^0=(m_{x}^{0},m_{y}^{0},m_{z}^{0})=(1,0,0)$ when the external static magnetic field $H$ is applied along the $x$ axis.
 Then, we can derive the stress distribution $\sigma_{iz}(z,t)=\sigma_{iz}(t=0)+\Delta \sigma_{iz}(z,t)$ in LSMO thin film (superscript ‘m’):